rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ![Connecting to different atoms](molecoole_first.gif)

-Molecoole is a topdown action roguelite where you connect with different atoms to create the strongest Molecoole to defeat the baddies! by two brothers: [Márton] and [Dániel]
+Molecoole is a topdown action roguelite where you connect with different atoms to create the strongest Molecoole to defeat the baddies!
+Molecoole was created by two brothers: [Márton] and [Dániel].

 In Molecoole the strongest focus is about making different combos by connecting atoms.
-The original version was made in Unity for a game jam but they decided to make an actual game out of it using the Bevy engine.
-It currently includes their own implementation for 2D animation, collision detection, particles.
+The original version was made in Unity for a game jam, but they decided to make an actual game out of it using the Bevy engine.
+It currently includes their own implementation for 2D animation, collision detection, and particles.
-In September one of the main areas was making the game nicer to play, so they introduced the [ezing] crate and also implemented slowing the [game time].
+In September, one of the main development areas was making the game nicer to play, so they introduced the [ezing] crate and also implemented slowing the [game time].
 They are using the [LDtk] editor to make the level sections for the procedural generation.

 [Márton](https://twitter.com/kiss_mrton)
 [Dániel](https://twitter.com/FrenetiqDan)